 - 2. Orient buildings to the street and have direct connections to the sidewalk as development occurs along McCullough Dr. and Brentmoor Dr. - 3.
 Surface parking lots should be located to the rear or side of buildings. - 4.
 Continue to encourage on-street parking on local streets to reduce surface parking lots, as development occurs. - 5.
+Buildings should be no greater than 5 stories.

-Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
+- 6. Buildings should be designed to avoid the appearance of having a long, continuous building wall.
+Consider a variety of approaches to achieve this including, but not limited to: - a.
 Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 6.
+Separation between all or part of the building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights and/or roof pitches to create the appearance of smaller, attached buildings. - 7.
 Provide green space between the sidewalk and buildings.